Not sure if Church's Texas Chicken is right for you?

 Potential Mitigations

-• A business advisor can help you research the private equity firm's reputation and track record with other franchise brands it has owned.
+- A business advisor can help you research the private equity firm's track record with other franchise systems.

-• You should ask current franchisees if they have observed any significant changes in franchisor support or philosophy since the acquisition.
+- It is crucial to ask current franchisees about any changes in support or system direction since the private equity acquisition.

 Non-Disclosure of Parent Company